 Gift exchange is one of the top sources of holiday anxiety which means … you aren’t the only one.
 It’s very possible you are exchanging gifts when you don’t want to with someone who also doesn’t want to.
 There’s only one way to know and that is having conversations with people you usually exchange gifts with and adjusting accordingly.
-Having the conversation now instead of December may make the talk easier.

 If you want to gift non-thing things, here are a few things I recommend …

 - Meditation: Give the gift of guided meditation with the Headspace App.
 You can gift anywhere from a month at a time to a lifetime subscription.

 - Start a tiny book club: Invite a friend to start a tiny book club with you.
 Gift them a Book of the Month Club membership and you can pick from a selection of books each month to read and chat about.

 - Getaway: Plan a weekend getaway (stay or experience) with Airbnb.
 From creative and cooking classes to outdoor adventures, gift an experience and make memories.

 - One less gift: If gift giving isn’t for you this year, and you want to give your friends and family permission to opt-out, send them this certificate for one less gift.